Macquarie Park, New South Wales: Corporate headquarters

-Retail and shopping
+Commerce

-Macquarie Centre is a major shopping centre located opposite Macquarie University and next to Macquarie University Station.
+Macquarie Centre is a major shopping centre located opposite Macquarie University and next to Macquarie University station.
 There are also two smaller shopping centres nearby, Lachlan's Square Village located in the Lachlan's Line precinct and strip mall on Lane Cove Road known as Eden Park Centre which features fast food restaurants and other takeaway shops.

-Restaurant and cafes

 Macquarie Park has a wide variety of restaurants and cafes and is known as a major dining destination in the Northern Suburbs of Sydney.
 There are a large number of restaurants ranging from Australian to Chinese (including Cantonese), Japanese and Korean restaurants and eateries.

-Hotels

-There are many hotels in Macquarie Park.
-This includes Holiday Inn Express, Astra Apartments, Quest, Courtyard by Marriott and Meriton Suites.
+As at October 2024, a bus depot for Busways is under construction.

 Macquarie University Station Precinct

-A substantial re-development of the Macquarie University Station Precinct (also known as the Herring Road Precinct) in Macquarie Park is planned and underway as part of the NSW State Government's "Priority Growth Precincts" program (originally known as the "Urban Activation Precincts" program).
-The objective is to provide housing and employment close to transport to help meet Sydney's growth needs, including up to 2,400 new homes by 2021 and up to 5,800 by 2031 that are within a ten-minute walk from Macquarie University Station.
+A substantial re-development of the Macquarie University station precinct (also known as the Herring Road Precinct) in Macquarie Park is planned and underway as part of the Government of New South Wales's "Priority Growth Precincts" program (originally known as the "Urban Activation Precincts" program).
+The objective is to provide housing and employment close to transport to help meet Sydney's growth needs, including up to 2,400 new homes by 2021 and up to 5,800 by 2031 that are within a ten-minute walk from Macquarie University station.
 Following public display and consultation, the rezoning proposal was finalised in September 2015.